Prenatal Risk Factors for Developmental Delay in Newcomer Children

 Congenital toxoplasmosis occurs at a rate of 1.5 cases per 1000 live births and causes neurocognitive deficits such as intellectual disability, seizures and visual impairment caused by chorioretinitis.
 Toxoplasma gondii is a parasite and a food-borne pathogen.
 Human infection results from ingesting or handling undercooked or raw meat containing cysts, by direct contact with infected cats or by consuming food or water contaminated by oocytes (egg cells) from infected cat feces.
 Higher rates of infection occur in South America, the eastern Mediterranean and parts of Africa.7

 There are an estimated 110,000 cases of congenital rubella annually worldwide.
-Maternal infection during pregnancy transmits the rubella virus to the fetus, causing deafness, congenital cataracts, microcephaly, seizures and intellectual disability.
+Maternal infection during pregnancy transmits the rubella virus to the fetus, causing deafness, congenital cataracts, microcephaly, seizures, intellectual disability, autism, diabetes, and thyroid dysfunction.4

 Making sure that women new to Canada are screened for rubella and immunized before pregnancy prevents congenital rubella syndrome.

-It was estimated in 2008 that over 1.3 million cases of syphilis had occurred in pregnant women worldwide, with a large proportion being untreated or inadequately treated.
-While most countries have antenatal syphilis screening, implementation levels vary dramatically: an estimated 30% of pregnant women in sub-Saharan Africa receive testing and treatment, compared with 70% of women in Europe.9 Like all the preventable STIs, syphilis has been linked to preterm labour, low birth weight and death.
+It was estimated in 2012 that over 900,000 pregnant women were infected with syphilis resulting in approximately 350,000 adverse birth outcomes ,143,000 early fetal death/stillbirth, 62,000 neonatal deaths, 44,000 preterm/low birth weight infants and 102,000 infected infants.9,10 While most countries have antenatal syphilis screening, implementation levels vary dramatically: an estimated 30% of pregnant women in sub-Saharan Africa receive testing and treatment, compared with 70% of women in Europe.9 Untreated syphilis has an adverse outcome more than 50% of the time.11 Like all the preventable STIs, syphilis has been linked to preterm labour, low birth weight and death.
 Congenital syphilis can cause deafness, microcephaly, intellectual disability and visual impairment through interstitial keratitis.10

 Maternal smoking during pregnancy increases the risk of placenta previa, placental abruption, and preterm labour.
 It also has adverse affects on fetal growth.